Kate Hudson shares sweet moment with daughter Rani, 2: ‘To anyone who needs a weightless womb like mom hug’

 - Oops!Something went wrong.Please try again later.

-Kate Hudson is proving that there is nothing better than being a mother's arms.
+Kate Hudson is proving that there is nothing better than being in a mother's arms.

 On Friday, the 42-year-old actress shared a video to her Instagram that showed her serenely standing in the water wearing a bathing suit and floppy sun hat while holding tight her 2-year-old daughter, Rani Fujikawa, whom she shares with partner Danny Fujikawa.